Combining Deterministic Enhanced Conditions with Dual-Streaming Encoding for Diffusion-Based Speech Enhancement: Proposed Method

 The bottleneck processing module extracts the embedding for score estimation:

 $\text{Emb}_\text{score}$ represents the neural networks for processing embeddings in score estimation.

-It should be noted that not all encoder layers were used for the repair of deterministic information.
-As a result, the diffusion decoder and the deterministic repair decoder operate on different encoder layers.
+It should be noted that not all encoder layers were used for incorporating the deterministic information.
+As a result, the diffusion decoder and the deterministic decoder operate on different encoder layers.
 The deterministic-diffusion shared and deterministic-specific embeddings, along with skip connections, are processed separately by each decoder to obtain the final score and deterministic features:

-where $\mathbf{est_{score}}$ and $\mathbf{est_{deter}}$ represent the score for diffusion and the repaired deterministic feature, respectively.
+where $\mathbf{est_{score}}$ and $\mathbf{est_{deter}}$ represent the score for diffusion and the estimated deterministic feature, respectively.
 The training loss of the network is the sum of the score error and the complex spectrogram-based MSE:

-To further enhance RDM-SE, we propose utilizing both deterministic-only and deterministic-noisy features as conditions.
-Fig.~\ref{fig:dual-streaming} shows the structure of the dual-streaming encoding RDM-SE (DERDM-SE).
-Different from RDM-SE, both deterministic-noisy and deterministic-only features are used as conditions.
+To further enhance D2U-SE, we propose utilizing both deterministic-only and deterministic-noisy features as conditions.
+Fig.~\ref{fig:dual-streaming} shows the structure of the D3U-SE.
+Different from D2U-SE, both deterministic-noisy and deterministic-only features are used as conditions.

 where $\text{Enc}^{a}_\text{DD}$ and $\text{Enc}^{b}_\text{DD}$ represent the deterministic-diffusion shared layers with deterministic-only and deterministic-noisy conditions.
 Another T-RF bin Processing Block is used to fuse $\mathbf{e'_{da}}$ and $\mathbf{e'_{db}}$ as $\mathbf{e'_{dd}}$.
-The diffusion-specific layers, bottleneck processing module, and deterministic information-repaired decoder follow the same processing as described in Equation~(\ref{rdm_encoder}), Equation~(\ref{rdm_bottle}), and Equation~(\ref{rdm_decoder}).
-The score estimation decoder is processed as follow:
+The diffusion-specific layers, bottleneck processing module, and deterministic decoder follow the same processing as described in Equation~(\ref{rdm_encoder}), Equation~(\ref{rdm_bottle}), and Equation~(\ref{rdm_decoder}).
+The score estimation decoder is processed as follows: